-Particularly in Queensland, viagra 100mg the current job market is tough.
+Particularly in Queensland, the current job market is tough.
 Things have changed and it is no longer simply just about retaining your job.
-According to Right Management’s survey, order over 40% of people who acquired their most recent role did so through their networks.
-So, in in times of job uncertainty and possible redundancy, it is also important to create some insurance around your role.
+According to Right Management’s survey, over 40% of people who acquired their most recent role did so through their networks.
+So, in times of job uncertainty and possible redundancy, it is also important to create some insurance around your role.

 Check that the messages you are sending out are consistent with the authentic you.

 Ask those who are most open and share with you and get some feedback or undertake a 360-degree anonymous assessment.

 If it is important to you to be remembered as respectful, then do you turn up to meetings on time?
 Do you provide an agenda and don’t waste other people’s time?
 Do you follow through on what you said you were going to do?
 Are you a good communicator and keep people informed?
 Words really are cheap without the actions to back them up.
 Check to see what messages you may be sent out which are inconsistent with your values.